Coldsparkle/marktext/README.md

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/ranluo) or [One time donation](https://github.com/Jocs/sponsor.me)
 - [Become a backer or sponsor on Open Collective](https://opencollective.com/marktext)

+#### Difference between this fork and the original version
+1. Change the item positions of sidebar from [files, search, toc] to [toc, search, files]
+2. Add feature of saving view layout through Preference--General--View--Save view layout

 ##### What's the difference between Patreon and Open Collective?

 Patreon: Funds will be directly sponsored to Luo Ran (@jocs) who created MarkText and continues to maintain it.